rbos1995/TTT-Custom-Roles/CONVARS.md

-ttt_shop_random_vam_enabled 0 // Whether role shop randomization is enabled for Vampires ttt_shop_random_zom_enabled 0 // Whether role shop randomization is enabled for Zombies ttt_shop_random_kil_enabled 0 // Whether role shop randomization is enabled for Killers
+ttt_shop_random_vam_enabled 0 // Whether role shop randomization is enabled for Vampires ttt_shop_random_zom_enabled 0 // Whether role shop randomization is enabled for Zombies ttt_shop_random_kil_enabled 0 // Whether role shop randomization is enabled for Killers ttt_shop_random_jes_enabled 0 // Whether role shop randomization is enabled for Jesters ttt_shop_random_swa_enabled 0 // Whether role shop randomization is enabled for Swappers

-// Credits
+// Innocent Credits
+ttt_det_credits_starting 1 // Number of credits the Detective starts with ttt_mer_credits_starting 1 // Number of credits the Mercenary starts with

+// Traitor/Monster/Killer credits
-ttt_mer_credits_starting 1 // Number of credits the Mercenary starts with ttt_kil_credits_starting 2 // Number of credits the Killer starts with ttt_asn_credits_starting 0 // Number of credits the Assassin starts with ttt_hyp_credits_starting 0 // Number of credits the Hypnotist starts with ttt_zom_credits_starting 0 // Number of credits the Zombie starts with ttt_vam_credits_starting 0 // Number of credits the Vampire starts with ttt_der_credits_starting 2 // Number of credits the Detraitor starts with
+ttt_credits_starting     2 // Number of credits the Traitor starts with ttt_der_credits_starting 2 // Number of credits the Detraitor starts with ttt_kil_credits_starting 2 // Number of credits the Killer starts with ttt_asn_credits_starting 0 // Number of credits the Assassin starts with ttt_hyp_credits_starting 0 // Number of credits the Hypnotist starts with ttt_zom_credits_starting 0 // Number of credits the Zombie starts with ttt_vam_credits_starting 0 // Number of credits the Vampire starts with

+// Jester/Swapper Credits
+ttt_jes_credits_starting 2 // Number of credits the Jester starts with ttt_swa_credits_starting 2 // Number of credits the Swapper starts with

 // Innocents
 ttt_phantom_weaker_each_respawn      0   // Whether a Phantom respawns weaker (1/2 as much HP) each time they respawn, down to a minimum of 1